Jai-ACS/Mod-HotkeyAdapter/README.md

 ## Guidelines
 * It is also recommended for implementing mods to continue support hotkeys
 * You should always check for `nil` before calling `register()`, as the user may not have downloaded and activated this bridging mod

+## Changes
+* 1.1: Fixed an issue where the game goes into a weird mixed language mode when switching between languages while the mod is downloaded.